usc-cs/md_receiver/README.md

 ### Installation

+#### Tools

+Be sure you have jekyll version `2.5.3` or higher as the current `receiver.py` script works with this version.
+This may also require installation or `redcarpet` or other needed packages.

 #### Config

 For security purposes, we do not include the necessary config or secret files in the repository.
 Instead, they'll be read from a file.
 There are two config files necessary: